anhkhoatrannguyen259/real-time-sentiment-analysis-covid19/README.md

 # Real-time Sentiment Analysis for Covid19 vaccine
 We built a Spark Streaming system for real-time sentiment analysis with data on Twitter and Reddit, specifically tweets and comments related to the COVID-19 vaccine.
+An online data collection process was developed using Twitter API and Tweepy for Twitter, Reddit API and Praw for Reddit.
+The Analysis of online sentiment classification results shows that Pfizer and Moderna is the two vaccines that are getting more attention and have a higher positive rating than remaining vaccines.